 Termites aren’t just a pain for Pinocchio!
-If a termite problem goes un-noticed for a long time they will be even harder to control.
+If an infestation goes unnoticed for a long time, they will be even harder to control.

 Should I be concerned about termites?

 Termites can wreak havoc on a wooden structure yes, but also on a brick structure!
 We hear it all the time, “I think I’m good my house is all masonry…” But what about the roof?
 Or the cardboard paper on drywall that your paint is holding on to?

 Take a look at this guide to find out how you can get termites, if you already have them, and what to do about it.
 You’ve got termite control options!

 Termites are small, white or cream colored bugs that are anywhere from 1/4 to 1/2 long, queens can even be over an inch long.
 You may see some termites even have two pairs of wings that are brown or black in color, these are swarmers, we will touch on this later.

 Termite swarmers are often mistaken for ants.
 You can tell ants from termites by their antenna, as termites have straight beadlike antenna and ants have bent antenna.
 Also ants have three very distinct body segments, while termites only have two.